connexcs/docs/docs/anyedge/anyedge.md

 Click :material-plus: button to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.

+!!! **Note**
+    We are happy to announce that AnyEdge Media is now in Beta version.

 ## Capabilities

 The ConnexCS **AnyEdge** load balancer is a high-performance application designed for maximum throughput using several cores.